MicrosoftDocs/power-platform/power-platform/well-architected/performance-efficiency/optimize-code.md

 **Instrumenting code**: When building canvas apps, performant patterns should be used to enhance app efficiency, while anti-patterns should be avoided.
 For more information, see [Overview of creating performant Power Apps](/power-apps/maker/canvas-apps/create-performant-apps-overview).
 Use [Monitor](/power-apps/maker/monitor-overview) in Power Apps to diagnose and troubleshoot performance issues during development.

-**Measure engagement and outcomes**: When building copilots, tracking [conversation engagement](/microsoft-copilot-studio/guidance/measuring-engagement) and [outcomes](/microsoft-copilot-studio/guidance/measuring-outcomes) is crucial to measure the copilot performance metrics and discover areas for improvements in the analytics dashboard.
+**Measure engagement and outcomes**: When building copilots, tracking [conversation engagement](/microsoft-copilot-studio/guidance/measuring-engagement) and [outcomes](/microsoft-copilot-studio/guidance/measuring-outcomes) is essential for measuring copilot performance metrics and discovering areas for improvement.

 **Optimizing code logic**: With the [solution checker](/power-apps/maker/data-platform/use-powerapps-checker) feature, you can perform a rich static analysis check on your solutions against a set of best-practice rules and quickly identify problematic patterns.
 With [Flow Checker](/power-automate/error-checker), you can get insights into which areas of your flow's implementation pose a performance risk?